 The Johnson County WIC Program participants in various outreach activities to help educate the community about our program's services.
-One of the most well received community programs that we are involved in includes a quarterly childbirth education program called Great Expectations which is sponsored by the Partnership for a Healthier Johnson County.
-Additionally we are proud to be a part of Johnson County's Maternal Child and Health action team.
+We are also proud to be a part of Johnson County's Maternal Child and Health action team.

 Clinic Environment and Participation